tianyi-lab/Reflection_Tuning/README.md

 - [ ] Release the code, data, and models.
 - [ ] Train 13B models.
 - [ ] Release new versions.

+## Citation

+Please consider citing our paper if you think our codes, data, or models are useful.
+Thank you!